BaptisteBdn/docker-selfhosted-apps/synapse-element/README.md

 ## Configuration

-Check that the URL is correct in `element-web/config.json`, then run :
+Check that the URL is correct in `element-web/config.json` and replace the environment variables in `.env` with your own, then run :

 ```bash
 sudo docker-compose up -d